-However, creating network of connected co-workers is essential to successfully completing that initial goal.
-What enables co-workers to feel connected to one another?
+However, creating network of connected co-workers is essential to successfully completing that goal.
+What helps remote teams and co-workers feel connected to one another?
 Is it an open concept workspace?
 Team building activities?
 Or is it simply being able to bond by being around each other?

 What is a virtual water cooler?
 A virtual water cooler is an online version of “water cooler chat.”

-“Water cooler chat” is what happens when colleagues take a short break from work and socialize.
-Whether they discuss professional projects or their personal lives, chatting together “around the water cooler” is an optimal time for employees to refresh and reconnect.
+“Water cooler chat” is what happens when coworkers take a short break from work and socialize.
+Whether they discuss professional projects or their personal lives, chatting together “around the water cooler” is a great time for employees to refresh and reconnect.

-A literal water cooler isn’t necessary to induce “water cooler chat.”
+You don’t need a literal water cooler to make “water cooler chat” happen.
 People talk during lunch breaks, while making coffee, or printing copies.
 All this to say, being physically present in the office provides plenty of time for casual bonding and conversations.

-Naturally, the solution is to create a remote version — the virtual water cooler.
-A virtual water cooler is a digital situation that allows people to bond in a way similar to the in-person opportunities that exist in the physical office.
-While the scenarios may have to be more structured rather than spontaneous, working from home is no excuse to stop the conversation.
+Naturally, the answer is to create a remote version — the virtual water cooler.
+This is a digital situation that allows people to bond in a way similar to the in-person opportunities that exist in the physical office.
+While the scenarios may have to be more structured rather than spontaneous, working from home is no excuse to stop the conversation!

 Why Is It Important?

 B E L O N G I N G. With employees scattered across a city, country, or even the world, distance regularly makes employees feel isolated.
 Virtual water coolers create open communication for team members, providing opportunities to develop camaraderie and feel like a valuable part of the group.
 They break through the discouraging barriers of time zones and solely work-related interactions.

 I N V O L V E M E N T. Virtual water coolers, much like their physical counterparts, can also increase professional engagement from employees as they feel more naturally involved in their work environment.